 The first and maybe the most obvious risk is not diversifying across multiple platforms.
 Platform diversification is necessary if you want to have a healthy P2P lending portfolio.
 The amount of the aspects in relation to P2P lending platforms are humongous and therefore you should consider each platform and their attributes.

 A platform like Mintos is the biggest P2P lending platform in Europe, they have average returns (compared to other platforms) and deliver diversification among thousands of loans.
-A platform like Envestio has little diversification however they provide above average returns.
+A platform like Envestio has little diversification however they provide above-average returns.

 2 – Loan Originators/Borrowers

 Continuing from the first risk, P2P lending is a mean for small businesses and individuals to lend money.
-Even more so, the European Commission has opted an opinion on the future legislation.
-The European Commission acknowledge the opportunity for small businesses to raise capital through P2P lending.
+Even more so, the European Commission has opted an opinion on future legislation.
+The European Commission acknowledges the opportunity for small businesses to raise capital through P2P lending.
 Whereas normally small businesses had to put down a lot of equity, sell shares of the company to investors, or find other ways to raise capital.
 You can read more about the European Commission opinion here.

 There is a “myth” within the P2P lending community that goes: “People that cannot get approved for bank loans will just go apply on P2P lending platforms and get approved.”

 What makes P2P lending platforms unhealthy for the borrowers is when they cannot repay their loans, so they have to take out new loans to pay the first loan.
 This is criticized for being unethical as the investors help to fund such activities.
-This can also turn out to be a major risk, if more and more borrowers are unable to repay their loans and therefore take out new loans when trying to payoff the first loans.
+This can also turn out to be a major risk, if more and more borrowers are unable to repay their loans and therefore take out new loans when trying to pay off the first loans.

 3 – Understanding the Platforms

 The second risk brings me to the third risk.
 Understanding the platforms.
-There is a big difference in how the platforms obligations are to the investors.
-On a platform like Mintos or Grupeer, the loan originators are required to buyback defaulted loans, while on a platform like Envestio there are no guarantees if the borrower cannot repay their loan.
+There is a big difference in how the platform’s obligations are to the investors.
+On a platform like Mintos or Grupeer, the loan originators are required to buy back defaulted loans, while on a platform like Envestio there are no guarantees if the borrower cannot repay their loan.